orlabrim/first-website/README.md

 ## Welcome to my website!

 Hello!
-I am Orla amnd I have a seventeen year old student from Belfast, Northern Ireland.
+I am Orla and I am a seventeen year old student from Belfast, Northern Ireland.
 I am currently studying in Dominican College.

 You can use the [editor on GitHub](https://github.com/orlabrim/first-website/edit/master/README.md) to maintain and preview the content for your website in Markdown files.